 Before an individual is suspected of having any medical condition or even a disorder, they usually exhibit some signs and symptoms.
 Red flags are the signs and symptoms seen.
 The term ‘red flag’ was initially associated with back pain in early 1980.
 Since then, numerous red flags for different conditions have been created.
 The presence of red flags indicates the need for investigation and or referral.

-Autism Spectrum Disorder (ASD) has several red flags that can be identified by the parents, caregivers, teachers, occupational therapists, speech and language therapists.
-Within the school setting, teachers, occupational therapists, speech therapists, and the support staff are able to identify undiagnosed students who experience challenges within this learning environment.
-Historically, checklists have been instrumental in identifying the red flags of ASD but they are limited in indicating the likelihood of Autism.
+Autism Spectrum Disorder (A.S.D.) has several red flags that can be identified by the parents, caregivers, teachers, occupational therapists, and speech and language therapists.
+Within the school setting, teachers, occupational therapists, speech therapists, and support staff can identify undiagnosed students who experience challenges within this learning environment.
+Historically, checklists have been instrumental in identifying the red flags of A.S.D., but they are limited in indicating the likelihood of Autism.

 - Restricted, repetitive patterns of behavior, interests, or activities.

 - Persistent deficits in social interaction and social communication across multiple contexts.

 Interestingly the subscales contain all the red flags for A.S.D.

 In addition to identifying individuals with A.S.D., the tool can be used for: